Big Brother (Dutch and Belgian TV series): History

-The series returned for a thirth season in January 2023.
+The series returned for a third season in January 2023.
 The concept of the program was rethought, focussing on the housemates playing individual and adding the power of nomination of international series and the Big Brother coins.
 The season had to played much more individual.
 Outcaster from the first weeks Jason Glas became very popular with the audience.
 They arranged a plane with banner for him.
 Because the game was played much more individual, there were more tensions then the previous seasons.
 The livestream was even stopped one time.
 However the housemates had lots of sympathy.
 Hosts Kemper and Beloy said there were never more Valentine cards and gifts than for the housemates of that season.
 Viewers complained when the evicted housemate Danny Volkers was able to return to the house and compete back in the game.
+Bart Vandenbroek won the season.
+He was the first Belgian winner following two winners from the Netherlands.